ArgHe/ArgHe-ERC20/README.md

 # ArgHe-ERC20
-A stock standard, mintable and burnable ERC20 token to represent redeemable ArgHe helium.
+A stock standard, mintable and burnable ERC20 token to represent redeemable Argonon Helium tokens.